Skipperro/Gesundheit-Machine/README.md

 ### Building the hardware

-Simply put Raspberry Pi in chassis, connect microphone and speaker to it then install some Linux based OS (using systemd to install software as a service).
+Simply put Raspberry Pi in chassis, connect microphone and speaker to it then install some Linux based OS (ideally one using systemd to allow installation of software as a service).

 ### Install Gesundheit-Machine software

 * Install Python3 (I've used version 3.6 but it should work with any 3.X version).
-I recommend installing miniconda3 and create dedicated virtual environment.
 * Clone this repository.
 * Install all the python packages from requirements.txt file.
+Tensorflow 2.2.0 may require manual download from github.
 * Run main.py with python.
 AI model is already included in the repository.

 ### Install service to run automatically on start